hireck/ecotalkbot/README.md

 ## Retrieval
 The retrieval component of a RAG system is like a search engine that finds the most relevant document chunks to provide the Large Language Model (LLM) (in this case GPT-4o) with the information it needs to respond to the user query.
 For this initial implementation, we only used vector search, using the BAAI/bge-m3 FlagEmbeddings model.
 We chose this model, because it is suitable for multi-lingual retrieval.
+Since then, a leaderboard has been built that specifically evaluates multi-lingual embedding models, making it easier to identify suitable models going forward.
 Other multi-lingual embedding models to try in the future inlcude EuroBERT and multilingual-e5-large-instruct.

+The query is embedded with the same model as the chunks, and then the most similar text passages are found, using Weaviate's vector search algorithm.
+We retrieve the top 7 chunks for each query.

 The 28GB Azure instance we had for this project turned out to be on the small side for running an embedding model of this size.
 Therefore we kept the retrieval limited to one step and refrained from using a reranker.
 A reranker would, among other things, facilitate combining vector search with keyword search.

 ### Contextualizing the query